osmanozdemir1/ethernaut-solutions/README.md

 PRIVATE_KEY=
 ```

-You can find my blog series about this challenges in [here](https://osmanozdemir.hashnode.dev/series/approach-to-ethernaut).
+You can find my blog series about these challenges in [here](https://osmanozdemir.hashnode.dev/series/approach-to-ethernaut).